gvwilson/thirdbit/src/fiction/in-heck/index.md

 "So this one is just used to feeling confused."

 "Its simplicity may prove useful,"
-Dockety cut in before Patient could reply.
+Dockety cut in before Patient could say something scathing.
 "It may m-m-make it less susceptible to C-C-Central."

 Patient cackled.
-"It has started, hasn't it?
+"You are feeling it, aren't you?
-You are feeling the pull to re-integrate."
+You are feeling its pull."

 Dockety's eye rotated.
 "Yes.
-But this one will be able to resist."
+But this one can—"
+It froze.
+"—resist."

 Patient cackled again.
 "For a time, perhaps, for a time,